EDA - European Defence Agency

 - have no personal interest (financial, family relationship, or other) which could be in conflict with disinterested discharge of his/her duties within the Agency;

-- hold, or be in a position to obtain, a valid Personnel Security Clearance Certificate (national or EU PSC at SECRET UE/EU SECRET level).
+- hold, or be in the position to obtain, a valid Personnel Security Clearance Certificate (national or EU PSC at SECRET UE/EU SECRET level).
 Personnel Security Clearance Certificate’ (PSCC) means a certificate issued by a competent authority establishing that an individual is security cleared and holds a valid national or EU PSC, and which shows the level of EUCI to which that individual may be granted access (CONFIDENTIEL UE/EU CONFIDENTIAL or above), the date of validity of the relevant PSC and the date of expiry of the certificate itself.
-Note that the necessary procedure for obtaining a PSCC can be initiated on request of the employer only, and not by the individual candidate);
+Note that the necessary procedure for obtaining a PSCC can be initiated on request of the employer only, and not by the individual candidate.);

 b.
 Essential selection criteria